wavefrontHQ/docs/pages/doc/tracing_external_services.md

       `_externalComponent`
     </td>
     <td>
-      Optionally, use this span tag to add a new component.
+      Use this span tag to add a new component.
 If you don't define a value, the value defaults to <code>externalComponent</code>.
       <br/>For example, click a custom external service on the application map and hover over the icons.
 The name you see is derived from the value you assign this tag.
       <br/><img src="images/" alt="TO BE ADDED"/>
       {{site.data.alerts.note}}